 Your patience will be rewarded, but it does take time.
-You'll need to wait approximately one to two years.
+You'll need to wait approximately 12 to 18 months.
 This waiting period allows you to fundraise for your service dog and prepare through our online learning platform.
 We have other clients on our waiting list, and we're limited in the number of dogs we can train each year.

 Step 6: Come to our facility and learn how to work with your service dog

 Once your dog is ready, you'll be invited to our team training program.
 This 10-day training session at our facility will teach you how to manage your new companion.